WBKI-TV (1983–2017): History

 WGRB dropped Fox in 1997 and joined The WB, bringing that fledgling network's programming to the southern portion of the market.
 However, the main WB affiliate for Louisville, WBNA (channel 21, now an independent station), was a conservative religious station, and its owner, Evangel World Prayer Center, frequently preempted most of the network's more adult-oriented programs.
 Frustrated with the preemptions, The WB made WGRB the network's exclusive Louisville outlet in 1998.
 At the same time, WGRB announced plans to build a new transmitter tower that would be located closer to Louisville and upgrade its analog signal to a full five million watts of power.
 The station activated this new, more powerful tower in Raywick, Kentucky, in 1999.
 Along with an upgraded transmitter, the station changed its call letters to WWWB on November 29, 1999, likely done in tribute to the now legendary and iconic "Dubba, Dubba, Dubba, Dubba, Dubba, WB!" jingle that the network utilized at the time in its image campaign.
 Then on September 19, 2000, the station changed its calls again to WBKI-TV, standing for "WB Kentuckiana".
-For most of the remainder of both The WB and Kids' WB's run, WBKI was one of the network's strongest affiliates.
+For most of the remainder of The WB's run, WBKI was one of the network's strongest affiliates.

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 On March 1, the Cascade Broadcasting Group, then-owner of WBKI-TV, announced that channel 34 would become the market's CW affiliate, becoming one of the first outlets outside of the core CBS Television Stations and Tribune Broadcasting groups to announce an affiliation agreement with the new network.
 It came as no surprise that WBKI-TV was chosen as the CW affiliate, as that network's representatives were on record as preferring the "strongest" WB and UPN affiliates, and WBKI-TV had been one of the strongest WB affiliates in the country.
 Meanwhile, UPN affiliate WFTE (channel 58, later MyNetworkTV affiliate WMYO) announced it would join another newly created network, MyNetworkTV.

 WBKI-TV became a charter CW affiliate when the network launched on September 18, 2006.
 It was decided that the station would continue using the WBKI-TV call letters to avoid audience confusion and maintain a reference to its Kentuckiana service area.
 In February 2007, Cascade Broadcasting took over the operations of W24BW (known unofficially as "WYCS") with an option to purchase the station outright.